-After nine years together, Jamie and Erich have married and purchased a house together in the wilds of Raymond, New Hampshire, where there are no street lights, turkeys and deer wander through their yard, and coyotes serenade them on a nightly basis.
+After nine years together, Jamie and Erich married and purchased a home together in the wilds of Raymond, New Hampshire, where there are no street lights, turkeys and deer wander through their yard, and coyotes serenade them on a nightly basis.

 Not long ago, we had to put our old tom cat, Butterscotch, to sleep, due to cancer.
 I blogged about it, but by now the blog post has been lost among all of the other posts on this blog.
 That didn’t feel right.
 So I’m linking it here, so he won’t be forgotten: